 Elkins is a somewhat small city located in the state of West Virginia.
-With a population of 6,755 people and three associated neighborhoods, Elkins is the 20th largest community in West Virginia.
-Elkins has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 6,698 people and three associated neighborhoods, Elkins is the 20th largest community in West Virginia.
+Much of the housing stock in Elkins was built prior to World War II, making it one of the older and more historic cities in the country.

-Elkins is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Elkins doesn't have a public transportation system that people use for their commute.

 The per capita income in Elkins in 2022 was $31,778, which is upper middle income relative to West Virginia, and middle income relative to the rest of the US.
 This equates to an annual income of $127,112 for a family of four.
 However, Elkins contains both very wealthy and poor people as well.